Anacleto González Flores

 Anacleto González Flores (July 13, 1888 – April 1, 1927) was a Mexican Catholic layman and lawyer who was tortured and executed during the persecution of the Catholic Church under Mexican President Plutarco Elías Calles.

-González was beatified by Benedict XVI as a martyr on 20 November 2005.
+González was beatified by Pope Benedict XVI as a martyr on November 20, 2005.

 Background

 When González was killed, Mexico was under the rule of President Plutarco Elías Calles, who was violently anticlerical and anti-Catholic.
 Mexico was undergoing what the British author Graham Greene called the "fiercest persecution of religion anywhere since the reign of Elizabeth."